If you’re someone interested in improving your grammar, spelling and general writing skills, the chances are that you’ve come across Grammarly lately.

 Overall, I highly recommend the free version of Grammarly to most people.
 So many people underestimate the importance of editing their work.
 We’re becoming more reliant on email over time, and having a professional editing tool checking everything before it goes out is a fantastic way to improve your professionalism.

-I think Grammarly is particularly useful to non-native English speakers, and they would get the most value out of the Grammarly Premium.
+I think Grammarly is particularly useful to non-native English speakers, and they would get the most value out of Grammarly Premium.

 However, I wouldn’t recommend Grammarly as a substitute for getting your books or similar manuscripts edited by a professional human editor.
 Grammarly will likely misinterpret the context.